 Traditional thermal control technologies for spacecraft will not always be able to be immediately integrated into small spacecraft platforms.
 As mentioned in the introduction of this chapter, the technology that is demonstrated on larger spacecraft may need to be altered slightly for small spacecraft compatibility and will not be automatically TRL 9.
 This section discusses some technology that is being proposed and developed for small spacecraft thermal control, and is not ready for space flight.

 Thermotive is researching the design of a deployable passive radiator for hosted payload instruments and cubesats, Folding Elastic Thermal Surface (FETS).
-Originally conceived as a thermal shield and cover for a passive cooler (cryogenic radiator) on JPL’s MATMOS mission, this proposed concept is being modified as a deployable radiator for small spacecraft use and has TRL 4/5 23.
+Originally conceived as a thermal shield and cover for a passive cooler (cryogenic radiator) on JPL’s MATMOS mission, this proposed concept is being modified as a deployable radiator for small spacecraft use 19.
+The current status is unknown.

 A pumped fluid loop is capable of achieving heat transfer between multiple locations via forced fluid convective cooling.
 Mechanically pumped fluid loops are not of interest to small spacecraft engineers as they are associated with high power consumption and mass.
 Lockheed Martin Corporation is developing a circulator pump for a closed cycle Joule Thomson cryocooler, see Figure 7.18.
-With an overall mass of 0.2 kg, it can circulate gas as part of a single-phase or two-phase thermal management system using 1.2 W of electrical power and can manage around 40 W of spacecraft power as a single-phase loop, or several hundred Watts of spacecraft power as part of a 2-phase loop 25.
-This design is TRL 3.
+With an overall mass of 0.2 kg, it can circulate gas as part of a single-phase or two-phase thermal management system using 1.2 W of electrical power and can manage around 40 W of spacecraft power as a single-phase loop, or several hundred Watts of spacecraft power as part of a 2-phase loop 30.
+In 2015, the design was TRL 3, and current status is unknown.